colorizer/100-days-of-code/r1-log.md

 ### Day 29

 Today, I was introduced to IEEE 754 standards which defines arithmetic formats (including infinity, NaN), exception handling and so on.
 Also, read upon the bitwise operations available in Fortran.

+### Day 30

+Today I was introduced (very briefly) to the parallel programming in Fortran with OpenMP as well as MPI.
+This is totally new to me (and exactly what lured me towards this course!).
+There are pending exercises which I will be doing non contiguously.